RACING FOR AWARENESS:

 Fennec’s sponsorship enables Testicular Cancer Awareness Foundation to create meaningful opportunities for physician engagement, peer-to-peer dialogue, and education in an innovative and memorable setting during race month.

-As part of our presence at the Indy 500, we will host a private event for doctors and medical experts on Fast Friday, the final full-field practice before qualifying.
+As part of our presence at the Indy 500, we hosted a private event for doctors and medical experts on Fast Friday, the final full-field practice before qualifying.

-This gathering creates space for connection, conversation, and shared insight outside of the clinical setting.
+This gathering created space for connection, conversation, and shared insight outside of the clinical setting.

 Highlighting Survivorship on Fast Friday

-On Fast Friday, Alex Singleton will join the pit crew for Jack Harvey as an Honorary Pit Crew Member, helping spotlight survivorship during a key day of race week.
+On Fast Friday, Alex Singleton joined the pit crew for Jack Harvey as an Honorary Pit Crew Member, helping spotlight survivorship during a key day of race week.

 Alex was diagnosed with testicular cancer in November and underwent an orchiectomy before returning to the field just 23 days later as a linebacker for the Denver Broncos.
 His experience underscores the importance of early detection and how acting quickly can make a meaningful difference in recovery.